thewh1teagle/sherpa-rs/BUILDING.md

 ### Windows

 For convenience, I recommend installing these packages.
-Additionally, when using wget to run examples, use `wget.exe`
+Additionally, when using wget to run examples, use `wget.exe` instead.

 ```console
 winget install -e --id GnuWin32.Tar